 - A single Line-of-Business application can be used to manage multiple CMS websites, hosted by multiple MVC projects on multiple domains.

 - A single Line-of-Business application can manage multiple CMS websites on multiple domains using a single MVC deployment that's bound to the multiple domains.
 On each request, the

 Hostheader is checked to determine which domain is being accessed, and that's used to load the appropriate CMS content tree.

 - When multiple websites are being managed, they can each have their own Media Libraries, and they can also make use of shared Media Libraries.

-The entire Surround Technologies website, as well as a number of other websites Surround has needed and websites for Surround's customers, are using the Accelerator CMS to manage their content.SurroundTech Website
+The entire Surround Technologies website, as well as a number of other websites for Surround and Surround's customers, are using Accelerator CMS to manage their content.SurroundTech Website